wongyuiyang/IOT_21_CA2/README.md

 # IOT 21 CA2 step-by-step tutorial
 Wong Yui Yang and Er Yong Keng Ryan's IOT CA2 github repo.

-This link contains the bootstrap theme for this project's web interface: https://startbootstrap.com/theme/sb-admin-2
+This link contains the Bootstrap theme for this project's web interface: https://startbootstrap.com/theme/sb-admin-2

-To install the bootstrap theme, create a *static* folder in the same folder where *database.py*, *server.py* and the *templates* folder are stored.
+To install the Bootstrap theme, create a *static* folder in the same folder where *database.py*, *server.py* and the *templates* folder are stored.
 In the SBAdmin template, you will see that the CSS, Javascript etc codes are stored in 5 different folders as shown.

 ![alt text](https://github.com/wongyuiyang/IOT_21_CA2/blob/main/images/F0.1.jpg?raw=true)

+Copy the 5 folders into the *static* folder.
+You will now be able to use the Bootstrap theme.

 # Our Smart-Room App
 ## Table of contents